ValeriaMontoya/batatabit/README.md

-# batatabit
+# Batatabit

-Mobile first project
+This is the final project of Platzi's course of Mobile First